 Low power wide area wireless IoT network standard LoRaWAN is about to get a boost in the UK.
 The collaboration between Digital Catapult and The Things Network (TTN), announced on June 18, 2018, has everything to do with it.

 Why a boost, a term we like to use with care?
 Not (just) because of the traditional expanded coverage message.
-The true power sits in the no-nonsense, practice-oriented and ecosystem-by-design community approach of both IoT parties.
+The true power sits in the no-nonsense, practice-oriented and ecosystem-by-design community approach of both Internet of Things parties.

 While analysts forecast that the number of 3GPP cellular LPWA IoT connections globally will be larger than the number of non-cellular LPWA network connections by 2023 (mainly LoRaWAN and Sigfox) there certainly remains a place for non-cellular players.